B-McDonnell/autopi/README.md

 3. Your registered Raspberry Pi will be displayed with all corresponding IP, network, and status information.
    If you have multiple Raspberry Pi's, they will all be displayed.
 4. Refresh page for status changes.
+5. Note that Raspberry Pis highlighted in yellow are off or cannot be contacted for some other reason.
+If this occurs, try      restarting the Raspberry Pi.

 ## Common issues